Setting Business Priorities - An Easy, Effective Tool

 Decker then came up with this simple but effective tool for prioritizing website projects.
 If you're a small business or nonprofit looking to move beyond the "debate and confer" method of project prioritization, this is a good place to start.

 It can be used for a single project, like a new website or improving a website.
-Or it can be applied to any digital project conceived as solving a key problem for the customer base.
+Or it can be applied to a set of projects.

-It's critical that the potential items to be sorted in the priority tool are problems worth solving.
+It's critical that the potential items to be considered are problems worth solving.
 It's easy to start with solutions.
 That's how ROI gets diluted.
 Start with problems instead.

 That advice is actually part of Clearhead's Problem Solution Mapping methodology, but it applies equally to this simple priority tool.

 Create a grid with a column listing the potential changes.
 Then score each item according to Time, Business Impact, and Resources required.
-Use a scale of 1-5 for each parameter (1 being the worst, 5 being the best).
+Use a scale of 1-5 for each parameter (1 being the "worst" and 5 being the "best")

-Time: This is an assessment based on days to execute + time until impact can be noticed.
+Time: This is an assessment based on days to execute and time until impact can be noticed.
+1 (or "worst") would mean the project will take considerable time, especially when compared to other options being considered.

 Once the proposed projects have been scored, multiply each row and prioritize items with the highest total value.
 (You could use a scale of 1 - 10; I prefer 1 - 5)